segabl/pd2-sh-complements/README.md

 ### Fugitive

+#### Revenant

+- Nine Lives
+  - Basic: Bleedout health increase 50% → 100%

+*The percentage value for this skill were still stuck in a time were enemies didn't even deal half as much damage.*
+*Increasing the gained health value should make the basic skill more useful.*

+#### Brawler

 - Bloodthirst
   - Basic and Ace skill swapped
   - Basic: Reload speed increase 50% for 10s → 30% for 4s